Pressure ridge (ice): Internal structure

-The blocks making up pressure ridges are mostly from the thinner ice floe involved in the interaction, but it can also include pieces from the other floe if it is not too thick.
+The blocks making up pressure ridges are mostly from the thinner ice floe involved in the interaction, but they can also include pieces from the other floe if it is not too thick.
 In the summer, the ridge can undergo a significant amount of weathering, which turns it into a smooth hill.
-During this process, the ice loses its salinity (as a result of brine drainage).
+During this process, the ice loses its salinity (as a result of brine drainage and meltwater flushing).
 This is known as an aged ridge.
-A consolidated ridge is one whose base has undergone complete freezing.
-The term consolidated layer is used to designate freezing up of the rubble just below the water line.
+A fully consolidated ridge is one whose base has undergone complete freezing.
+The term consolidated layer is used to designate the freezing up of the rubble just below the water line.
 The existence of a consolidated layer depends on air temperature — in this layer, the water between individual blocks is frozen, with a resulting reduction in porosity and an increase in mechanical strength.
-A keel's depth of an ice ridge is much higher than its sail's height - typically about four times.
-The keel is also 2-3 times wider than the sail.
+A keel's depth of an ice ridge is much higher than its sail's height — typically about 3–5 times.
+The keel is also 2–3 times wider than the sail.
+Ridges are usually melting faster than level ice, both at the surface and at the bottom.
+While first-year ridges melt approximately 4 times faster than surrounding level ice, second-year ridges melt only 1.6 times faster than surrounding level ice.
+Sea-ice ridges also play an important role in confining meltwater within under-ice meltwater layers, which may lead to the formation of false bottoms.
+Ridges also play an important role in controlling the values of atmospheric drag coefficients.